Pennsylvania

 Towered neo-romanesque St. Andrew Church (1913 Wallace St.) still hosts Sunday mass in Lithuanian.
 The building has been acquired from Protestants in 1942 after the Great Depression and War shattered hopes of the parish to erect its own new building.

-St. Andrew has a grand interior, the most impressive among the Philadelphia's Lithuanian churches.
+St. Andrew has a grand interior, the most impressive among Philadelphia's Lithuanian churches.

-Despite its non-Lithuanian origins, St. Andrew church has many Lithuanian details, ranging from a freestanding wayside cross outside to a true "Shrine of Lithuanian history" inside.
+Despite the non-Lithuanian origins of the building, St. Andrew's church has many Lithuanian details, ranging from a freestanding wayside cross outside to a true "Shrine of Lithuanian history" inside.

 On that shrine, one may see a railroad going towards a cross, which is a symbol of the Soviet Genocide (1940-1953) when hundreds of thousands of Lithuanians, some third of them children and babies, were forced into cattle carriages and moved to the ice-cold Siberia where many of them died due to cold, hunger, forced labor, and other reasons.